 [Section 22 amended by No. 67 of 2003 s.
 62.]

-23. Matters relevant to grant of licence
+23. Grant of licence, matters relevant to

 The Authority is not to grant a licence unless the Authority is satisfied that —

 (a) the applicant has, and is likely to continue to have, the financial and technical ability to provide the water services that will be covered by the licence; and